callmegema/imgs2pdf/README.md

 - r2l  Trim the wide page from right to left
 - l2r  Trim the wide page from left to right
 - no   No trimming
+## recursive
+- yes  Make PDFs Recursively
+- no   Make a single PDF